How to Apply Geofiction

 How to apply Geofiction: Three Ideas

 I love geofiction because it is a hobby you can do literally anywhere, as long as you have an imagination (a pen and paper helps).
-Geofiction isn't just limited to a notepad in the privacy of your own home, also look at, Technology and Electronic Collectibles though.
+Geofiction isn't just limited to a notepad in the privacy of your own home, have a look at, How to build or make a Model House though.
 You can apply geofiction in a variety of ways for even more fun.

 The possibilities listed below are just some of the ways that geofiction is used today.
 The sky is the limit; whatever you can imagine, you can do.
 These are just some of the most-common applications of geofiction today.

-On the internet, , RC Ship there are dozens of large constructed worlds (or conworlds) that involve multiple authors and creators working together on a single, unified geofiction project.
-These are often used in a role-playing sense, but do not have to be; a lot of times, these large projects are just ways for people to get together online also look at, Free Doll Making and collaborate creatively.
+On the internet, have a look at, Human Robots there are dozens of large constructed worlds (or conworlds) that involve multiple authors and creators working together on a single, unified geofiction project.
+These are often used in a role-playing sense, but do not have to be; a lot of times, these large projects are just ways for people to get together online look at, RC Gas Speedboats and collaborate creatively.

 I post on a website called Gamefaqs.com, which is mostly for video games.
 But, on one of the boards, we have a large geofiction project that we have used for role-playing for going on ten years.
 Everyone participates and creates a small portion of the collective world, and together they form an entire universe.